sslukess/KwikMaffs/README.md

 The following functions are offered on the KwikMaffs class.
 Examples assume you have created a new KwikMaffs called newKM, as per the Getting Started section.
+Note: The words 'dollars' and 'cents' are used in this document only for context.
+The code has no concept of an actual currency, so this can of course be used with any other fractional currencies, for example the Euro or the (Pound) Sterling.
+Or even with non-money calculations.

 ### Round Decimal